devcircus/valid/README.md

 > These custom rules can be used in your Form Requests or in a ValidationService class.
 See below.

 ### ValidationService
-In my day-to-day development, I utilize a pattern similar to [Paul Jones']() [ADR pattern]().
+In my day-to-day development, I utilize a pattern similar to [Paul Jones']() [ADR pattern](http://paul-m-jones.com/archives/5970).
 Using this pattern, validating at the 'controller' level is discouraged.
 This is a function of the domain.
 It is recommended to perform any authorization as soon as possible (I prefer to authorize via middleware, using Laravel's built-in Gates/Policies).
-Data can be retrieved from the request and passed to a service to be used for further data retrieval, manipulation, etc. This is the domain layer.
+Data can then be retrieved from the request and passed to a service to be used for further data retrieval, manipulation, etc. This is part of the domain layer.
 Using a ValidationService, you can validate the data before the service starts working on it.

 The ValidationService draws HEAVILY from Laravel's Form Requests and operates in a similar way, without the Authorization component.
 More is explained below in the 'Usage' section.

 ## Installation
 You can install the package via composer.
 From your project directory, in your terminal, enter:
 ```bash
 composer require bright-components/valid
 ```